 - class NeuralNetworkRegressor(neural_network, loss='squared_error', optimizer=None, warm_start=False, initial_point=None, callback=None)¶

-Quantum neural network regressor.
+Implements a basic quantum neural network regressor.
 Implements Scikit-Learn compatible methods for regression and extends

 RegressorMixin.
 See Scikit-Learn for more details.

 NeuralNetwork) – An instance of an quantum neural network.
 If the neural network has a one-dimensional output, i.e., neural_network.output_shape=(1,), then it is expected to return values in [-1, +1] and it can only be used for binary classification.
 If the output is multi-dimensional, it is assumed that the result is a probability distribution, i.e., that the entries are non-negative and sum up to one.
 Then there are two options, either one-hot encoding or not.
 In case of one-hot encoding, each probability vector resulting a neural network is considered as one sample and the loss function is applied to the whole vector.
 Otherwise, each entry of the probability vector is considered as an individual sample and the loss function is applied to the index and weighted with the corresponding probability.